awesome-panel/awesome-panel/docs/vscode.md

 ```

 Please note that by default you will be debugging your own code only.
-If you wan't to debug into for example the panel code, then you can change the `justMyCode` setting from `true` to `false`.
+If you want to debug into for example the panel code, then you can change the `justMyCode` setting from `true` to `false`.

 Then you can start your Panel app